lottadot/lottadot-restkit-ios-rails3-1-advanced/README.md

 (start the rails app in a terminal window):

 * cd ldtrkpoc2svr

+(if you use RVM:)
 * rvm 1.9.2@rails310
+(if you see something like 'report_activate_error' you'll have to do 'gem install rails')

 * bundle install
 * rake db:migrate
 * rake db:seed